1 9 6 3 – 1 9 6 6 (UK)

 Ronald Hines and Christine Finn played their neighbours, Peter and Noah, during the first series.

-The newlyweds argued regularly but their relationship was rarely threatened by these everyday pressures.
-In the third series, Kate fell pregnant, eventually giving birth to a baby girl, Helen.
+The newlyweds argued regularly, but their relationship was rarely threatened by these everyday pressures.
+In the third series, Kate fell pregnant, eventually giving birth to a baby girl, Helen – whom George described as “the cuckoo” because her presence added to his domestic duties and interfered with his already restricted social life.

 Edward de Souza